 6. Quickly address technical problems

-There’s always going to be technical issues employees need to deal with, but remote workers can feel they’re left to their own devices to solve them.
+There are always going to be technical issues employees need to deal with, but remote workers can feel they’re left to their own devices to solve them.
 When problems do arise, make sure employees are kept in the loop.

 7. Provide the right tools